 - We've been using them for more than 40 years.

 - ACID compliance: If a database system is "ACID compliant," it satisfies a set of priorities that measure the atomicity, consistency, isolation, and durability of database systems.
 The more ACID-compliant a database is, the more it serves to guarantee the validity of database transactions, reduce anomalies, safeguard data integrity, and create stable database systems.
-Generally, SQL-based RDBMSs achieve a high level of ACID compliance, but NoSQL databases give up this distinction to gain speed and flexibility when dealing with unstructured data.
+Generally, SQL-based RDBMSs are highly ACID compliant, but NoSQL databases trade some compliance for speed and flexibility when dealing with unstructured data.

-- Ideal for consistent data systems: With a SQL-based RDBMS, your information will remain in the structure you originally created.
-If you don't need a dynamic information system for massive amounts of data—and you're not dealing with numerous data types—RDBMS offers great speed and stability.
+- Ideal for consistent data systems: With a SQL-based RDBMS, your information remains in the structure you originally created.
+If you don't need a dynamic information system for massive amounts of data — and you're not dealing with numerous data types — RDBMS offers great speed and stability.

-- Better support options: Because RDBMS databases have been around for over 40 years, it's easier to get support, add-on products, and integrate data from other systems.
+- Better support options: Because RDBMS databases have been around for over 40 years, it's easier to get support and integrate data from other systems.

-- Scalability challenges and difficulties with sharding: RDBMSs have a more difficult time scaling up in response to massive growth compared to NoSQL databases.
-These databases also present challenges when it comes to sharding.
+- Scalability challenges and difficulties with sharding: RDBMSs have a more difficult time scaling up compared to NoSQL databases.
+Sharding can also be a challenge.
 Sharding is the process of dividing a large database into smaller parts for easier management.
-If you're dealing with a conservative database that you don't expect to change a lot in the years ahead, the sharding and scaling challenges related to RDBMS solutions may never apply to you.
-On the other hand, if you plan to scale up and grow in the years ahead, a non-relational database system (NoSQL-based) could be a better match for your needs.
+If you're dealing with a conservative database with minimal expected growth, the challenges related to RDBMS solutions may never apply to you.
+If you plan to scale up and grow in the years ahead, a non-relational database system (NoSQL-based) could match your needs better.

-- Less efficient with NoSQL formats: Most RDBMSs are now compatible with NoSQL data formats, but they don't work with them as efficiently as non-relational databases.
+- Less efficiency with NoSQL formats: Most RDBMSs are now compatible with NoSQL data formats, but they don't work with them as efficiently as non-relational databases.

-Three of the most popular RDBMS/SQL database engines (which we'll talk about in more detail below) are:
+Three of the most popular RDBMS/SQL database engines are:

 - You can store unstructured information and expose it to powerful business intelligence systems that will analyze it with AI algorithms.